airflow-laminar/airflow-config/README.md

 More documentation coming soon!

+## Integrations

+Configuration can be arbitrarily extended by the key `extensions`.
+Support is built in for [`airflow-priority`](https://github.com/airflow-laminar/airflow-priority), but can be extended to any aribitrary pydantic model as seen in the [README of `airflow-supervisor`](https://github.com/airflow-laminar/airflow-supervisor).

 ## License

 This software is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.